 For more information on filing documents with the justice court, click to visit Basics of Court Forms and Filing.

-After you file your complaint, a copy of the complaint must be delivered to each defendant.
+After you file your complaint, you must deliver a copy of the complaint to each Defendant.
 This is called "service of process."
 For more information, click to visit Serving Your Small Claims Complaint.
 After you serve your complaint:

 • In Las Vegas, you simply attend the small claims trial that was set by the court clerk when you filed.